 Odds are, no one is forcing you to read this blog.
-The conscious decision was made to click this post and spend some time here – most likely, it’s because we had a title that was intriguing enough for you to look into.
-Presumably, it’s a title that’s relevant, and of potential value to you.
+You consciously decided to click this post and spend some time here.
+Most likely, or at least we hope, it was because the blog’s title was intriguing enough to invite your interest.
+Presumably, it’s a title that’s relevant and of potential value to you.

 2. Lead with a Unique Photo

-Be sure to have images – and plenty of them – that give the visitor a full and complete understanding of your products.
-A typical industry standard suggests that you have at least four images per product.
-Having four or more images in most industries will be a major factor in maximizing your conversions.
-Of course when it comes to this, the more digital assets the merrier.
+Images – and plenty of them – are integral to a page’s visual information.
+They give visitors a full and complete understanding of your products.
+The typical industry standard recommends at least four images per product.
+But certainly, the more digital assets the merrier.
 Provide multiple views and angles of your products, especially for physical goods and gadgets.

 3. Optimize your Product Page Adword Text

-“Just Google it,” is one of the central phrases used in our world today.
+“Just Google it,” is one of the central expressions we use in our world today.

 4. Have a Clear Call-to-Action

-Once you’ve presented the prospective customer with adequate product page attributes, there needs to be a clear call-to-action that results in conversion for your page.
+Once you’ve presented the prospective customer with adequate product page attributes, there needs to be a clear call-to-action that results in conversions.

 6. Pay Attention to Customer Reviews

-Customers are 6% more likely to leave a review off of a negative experience than a positive one.
-Therefore, you must ensure that you are monitoring your reviews left online and making an effort to remedy any negative experiences had by your customers.
+Unfortunately, customers are 6% more likely to leave a review off of a negative experience than a positive one.

-Frame those positive reviews you have from customers in bright light – display them visibly on your pages, and be sure that any perusing prospects will catch them while on your site.
-This again draws back to your visitors being confident in what they are about to purchase.
-Positive reviews will boost their confidence in moving forward with a purchase, resulting in conversions for your page.
+This is where you can enhance your product page.
+Frame those positive reviews in bright light.
+Display them visibly on your pages so they will attract any perusing prospects on your site.
+Again, this relates back to your visitors’ confidence in what they are about to purchase.
+Positive reviews act as testimonials.
+By strengthening shoppers’ trust in moving forward with a buy, your product page will boost its conversions.

-All of these elements are important to keep in mind when creating and upkeeping your product pages.
-The web is more competitive than ever.
-On the same note, visitors are as difficult to convert as ever.
-With the whole world being at the fingertips of the prospect, it’s so easy for purchases to be made online.
-However, keeping them on your product page for that conversion is the challenge.
+Therefore, it’s imperative to keep all of these elements in mind when creating and maintaining a successful product page.
 Ensuring that you are keeping your pages intriguing, informative, and motivating for the buyer to convert will prove to be an essential part of your business.